ardugnome/N1MM_ESP32_UDP/readme.md

 Added schematic diagram.

+Changed file names.

 Known issues:

-Band decoder option requires the pins mentioned in the code brought to a DB-15 connector or other header (DB-25, in-line, terminal block)
+Band decoder option requires the pins mentioned above brought to a DB-15 connector or other header (DB-25, in-line, terminal block)

 When changing from Manual to Auto there is a long wait.

 In Auto mode if N1MM is not started or there is no internet connection or N1MM is started before the WiCS-4 the two may not connect.
-Reboot N1MM.
+Close and reopen N1MM.

 Final thoughts.

 I'm sure the program can be cleaned up a lot by someone with a lot more experience.
 EULA.
-This program is free for non commercial use, with no warranty expressed or implied, all these experiments are at your own risk, I cannot be held responsible for any damages.
+This program is free for non commercial use, with no warranty expressed or implied, all experiments are at your own risk, I cannot be held responsible for any damages.
 USE OF THIS SOFTWARE/HARDWARE CONSTITUTES ACCEPTANCE OF THIS AGREEMENT.